 - Best Budget: Abu Garcia Ambassadeur C4

-How We Picked The Best Musky Reels
+How We Chose The Best Musky Reels

 - Line Capacity: Can the reel hold enough line for long casts and hard fights?